SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* use linkgenerator instead of hardcoding in visualiser and validate results, perhaps wrap in service

 * enhanced error notifications: publish to slack channel?

 * errors : make content item links that open in a new tab, so they don't lose the list of blockers